 What I sensed from the interaction with that “bus operator” is it’s not good for me to be around that bus hub for more than five minutes—that I should be going onto another location very quickly.

-Therefore, the clue I got here made me choose the taxi physically closest to me verses the taxi that was “first in line.”
+Therefore, the clue I got here made me choose the taxi physically closest to me versus the taxi that was “first in line.”

 In Kingston, these cues can be confusing to a foreigner, especially a foreigner exposed to too much television and movies.
-On television and movies, take for example, in the 1991 movie New Jack City, all the following have been associated with crime: loud music playing in the open air, black people loitering on the street during the day and at night, organic and inorganic trash being strewn along sidewalks, boisterous talking in public, honking of horns and yelling out of moving automobiles, vehicles stopping at any location which is not predesignated, as well as buildings looking abandoned, derelict and vacant.
+On television and films, take for example, in the 1991 film New Jack City, all the following can associate with crime.
+Loud music is playing in the open air, black people loitering on the street during the day and at night, strewing organic and inorganic trash along sidewalks.
+Boisterous talking in public, honking of horns and yelling out of moving automobiles, vehicles stopping at any location which is not predesignated, as well as buildings looking abandoned, derelict and vacant.

 As shown in the above write up, all the above cues may not have criminal activity.

 Take the taxi cab driver who took me to the airport.
 As a hypothetical example, at the most criminal extreme, he could have stolen that taxicab.
 Based on all the taxicab rides I have ever taken around the world, all his actions showed he was not a professional cab driver!
-Furthermore, his actions were masked by what would be construed as sexual advances (the asking or giving of one’s phone number outside of a commercial or business setting).
+Furthermore, his actions were masked by what a person of the opposite sex would construe as sexual advances (the asking or giving of one’s phone number outside of a commercial or business setting).
 He could have obtained my phone number and eventually extorted from me.

 At the most benign extreme, he could be a Jamaican envoy with no need to have any favors returned.

-When it comes to clues, I’m all about research!
+When it comes to clues, I’m all for research!
 I read as much as I can before I visit somewhere unfamiliar.
 I study maps.
 I go to the North Carolina State Library to do research.
-This is where I gather clues.
+The library is where I gather clues.
 I read the touristy websites.
 I read the unofficial online reviews.
 I read the American Automobile Association publication.
 I read the good and the bad!
-And usually, the bad information and the good information is not in the same place.
-For example, touristy write ups will almost always put things in a nice light and tell foreigners to stay away from experiencing the grittier parts of town.
+And usually, the wrong information and the excellent information is not in the same place.
+For example, touristy write-ups will almost always put things in a lovely light and tell foreigners to stay away from experiencing the grittier parts of town.

 Knowing where to go and when to go to experience grit without compromising safety takes experience!

 Another key topic, which I haven’t mentioned yet, in which non-Jamaicans are not accustomed to, especially when conducting a life out in public, is that I read, monogamy is not a valued trait so having more than one lover is common.
-Multi-amorous relationships are perhaps not talked about, but they are certainly practiced and condoned.
+Multi-amorous relationships are perhaps not talked about, but the locals practice and condone it.